How Great User Onboarding Generates 10X Customer Value in SaaS?

 - Normally this would be considered in the acquisition stage, but i think social proof and testimonials can be a great way of onboarding customers and showing off the value of your product.
 If you see a great testimonial from a company in your industry, about how they used a product to achieve great results, it’s going to have quite the impact on your feeling towards a product.
 To try social proof, check out ProveSource.

 - CTAs – Call to Actions

-- I know this comes in the ‘apart from the optimisation’ bits part, but this is so so important.
+- I know this comes in the ‘apart from the optimization’ bits part, but this is so so important.
 Make it easy to use your product.
 Make the buttons stand out, make it obvious how your forms flow and the steps customers have to take.
-Get a great UI designer, and a solid UX architect, someone who really understands how people interact with websites and apps, and understands data (I’ve met very few UI/UX designers who are actually good at both).
+Get a great UI designer, and a solid UX architect, someone who really understands how people interact with websites and apps and understands data (I’ve met very few UI/UX designers who are actually good at both).

 A final comment on CTAs.
 Really really push back and avoid ghost buttons.

 Ghost buttons are buttons that are empty and just have an outline and copy.
 While they do have a place, they shouldn’t be used as your primary purchase CTAs.
 As you can see below, the button just doesn’t pop out at you on the screen.

 Retention Support Easier User Onboarding and Longer Lifetime Value in SaaS

 You’ve got the first purchase, but now you’re stuck with the task of trying to bring that customer back again and again.
 As a customer is 5x more expensive to acquire than retain, it’s incredibly important that you keep your customers using your product, again and again, find ways to upgrade their packages and lock them into your product (without going over the top).